Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Wake Forest and its opponents have combined to score more than 66.5 points in four of nine games this season.
+- Wake Forest has combined with its opponents to score more than 66.5 points in four of nine games this season.

 - NC State and its opponents have not yet combined to score more than 66.5 points in a game this season.

-- Saturday's over/under is 9.3 points lower than the two team's combined 75.8 points per game average.

-- This contest's over/under is 22.8 points greater than the 43.7 these two squads combine to allow per game this season.
+- These two squads combine to allow 43.7 points per game, 22.8 fewer than this contest's over/under.

-- The Demon Deacons and their opponents score an average of 64.6 points per game, 1.9 fewer than Saturday's total.
+- The average total in Demon Deacons games this season is 64.6, 1.9 points fewer than Saturday's over/under of 66.5 .

-- In 2021, games involving the Wolf Pack have averaged a total of 53.6 points, 12.9 fewer than this game's set over/under.

 Wake Forest Stats and Trends

-- Wake Forest has played nine games, with five wins against the spread.
+- In Wake Forest's nine games this year, it has five wins against the spread.

-- The Demon Deacons are 4-3 ATS when favored by 2 points or more this season.
+- The Demon Deacons have an ATS record of 4-3 in their seven games as a favorite of 2 points or more so far this season.

-- Wake Forest's games this year have hit the over on four of nine set point totals (44.4%).
+- Wake Forest's games this year have gone over the total in four out of nine opportunities (44.4%).

-- Wake Forest is 5-4 against the spread and 8-1 overall in games when it puts up more than 16.0 points.
+- Wake Forest is 5-4 against the spread and 8-1 overall this season when the team scores more than 16.0 points.

-- In games that Wake Forest amasses more than 321.4 yards, the team is 5-4 against the spread and 8-1 overall.
+- In games that Wake Forest picks up more than 321.4 yards, the team is 5-4 against the spread and 8-1 overall.

-- The Demon Deacons have nine giveaways this season, while the Wolf Pack have 10 takeaways .

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.